Janindu-n/dashAI-home/tickets/ticket-F4Ub5frDp45A0xhWDZrj-text-change.md

 # Text Change Request - Ticket #F4Ub5frDp45A0xhWDZrj

 ## Original Request
-Change the langing pages IMAGINE THIS IS YOUR BUSINESS'S PAGE :) text to "DashAI"
+Change the langing pages DashAI text to "DashAI"

 ## Analysis
 Could not automatically parse the old and new text.